Things to do around Kilkenny

 Butter Slip Alley is a tiny dark walkway that connects the High Street to the Low Street, now known as St Kieran’s Street.
 The narrow medieval cobblestone alley was built in 1616 and was home to butter vendors.

-On St. Kieran’s street you will see the Tudor Rothe House.
+On St. Kieran’s street, you will see the Tudor Rothe House.
 It is said to be one of Ireland’s best surviving examples of a 16th Century merchant’s house.
-Today it is maintained as a museum with artifacts from Viking and Celtic times.
-The cost to enter the museum is €5.50 in the museum you can see exhibits of costumes, and artifacts from around the area.
+Today it is maintained as a museum with artefacts from Viking and Celtic times.
+The cost to enter the museum is €5.50 in the museum you can see exhibits of costumes, and artefacts from around the area.

 Of outstanding importance because of the collection of buildings spanning the period from the 12th – 19th Century, the complex at Clomantagh includes a 12th Century parish church, an early 15th Century tower house, an almost intact boundary or bawn wall with a medieval dovecote, and a 19th Century farmhouse.”